kyechou/leagueoflegends/.github/ISSUE_TEMPLATE/default-template.md

 ### Steps to reproduce

 **Note:** Use the `-v` option and attach the verbose log outputs for all relevant commands.
 For long texts/logs, consider sharing them via services like [Gist](https://gist.github.com/).
-Do not attach screenshots for text/log outputs.
+Please do not attach screenshots for text/log outputs.

 1. Go to '....'
 2. Click on '....'